 Jane G. Sauls Fort Braden Branch Library

 The Fort Braden Branch Library in Tallahassee, Florida was dedicated in honor of Jane G. Sauls, a former County Commissioner, on October 27, 2016.
 Jane was a central figure in many key projects, such as the Fort Braden Branch Library.
 What makes this library especially unique is the fact it was designed around an existing 2,200 square foot house.
-Consequently, the library maintains a comfortable, “homey” feeling to this day.
+The library still maintains a comfortable, “homey” feeling to this day.

 Address: 16327 Blountstown Hwy, Tallahassee, FL 32310